 'Beer Recipe Design Made Easy!'

-1. Enter the maximum capacities of your MLT and brew kettle, select Yes if using a single vessel brewing system or No is using a multivessel brewing system.
+1. Enter the maximum capacities of your MLT and brew kettle, select Yes if using a single vessel brewing system or No if using a multivessel brewing system.

 2. Then enter your preferred mash thickness, grain absorbtion rate, expected mash efficiency, mash temperature and MLT dead space loss for multivessel brewing systems.